 I’m an independent editor and packager of fiction and nonfiction.
-I specialize in graphic novels, developing and managing projects for writers, artists, literary agents, and publishers.
+I specialize in graphic novels and illustrated works, developing and managing projects for writers, artists, literary agents, and publishers.
 For more details, see Services.

-As a senior editor at the DC Comics/Vertigo imprint, I acquired and edited award-winning original graphic novels, including Cairo, Cuba: My Revolution, Gone to Amerikay, Shooters, and Bad Houses.
+As a senior editor at DC Comics, I directed an all-ages licensed property comics line and acquired and edited literary graphic novels, including Cairo, Cuba: My Revolution, Gone to Amerikay, Shooters, and Bad Houses.
 Awards include the Eisner Award, Harvey Award, Best Graphic Story from the International Horror Guild, the Glyph Comics Award and Best American Comics 2013.
-As a DC Universe editor, I edited The Flash, Birds of Prey, and Batman, and directed the Kids Line imprint of Warner Bros. and Cartoon Network comic titles.
 For more on selected titles, please see Book Projects.

-I’m the creator of the syndicated comic strip Bitter Girl, and my work has appeared in the Village Voice, The Advocate, Ms. Magazine, Women’s Review of Books, and numerous indie comics titles.
-To see clips, please stop in at the Gallery.
+From 2001-2012, I drew the syndicated comic strip Bitter Girl; my illustrated and prose writing has appeared in the Village Voice, The Advocate, Ms. Magazine, Women’s Review of Books, and The Guardian.